Contrarian Corpus

 Lease Security

-$39bn of lease security including $20bn of unencumbered buildings
+$39bn including $20bn of unencumbered Target buildings (land-only REIT structure)

 Master Lease term